seeyijie/bookreviews/readme.md

 * Please make sure you have a good internet connection when you try and run the automation scripts.
 * This script requires you to use python 3.7 and above because we use `fstrings`.
 If `python3` does not use python 3.7 and above by default, install python3.7 and use `python3.7` to run the scripts instead (or make an alias for python3).
 * if you see the warning `ssh connection refused`, let the script continue to run.
 It should eventually add the IP address of the particular server into your `~/.ssh/known_hosts` file.
-* This script is meant to run on **UNIX based systems (linux or MacOS)**.
-If you use windows subsystem for linux (WSL), please run `dos2unix` on `bookreviews/boto3/status_checks/status_check.sh` and `bookreviews/boto3/master.sh`.
-This is because windows has different file line endings than unix.

 **Expected output:**
 First, you should see that the script creates a security group.